thanhan910/SuburbSelect/analysis/README.md

 Currently, analysis using this folder has been temporarily stopped.
 The analysis is being done in the https://github.com/thanhan910/AusGeo repository instead.

+## Use cases

+You can use this website to search for the location of a subur or postcode in Australia.
+You can also use it to find its nearby suburbs, postcodes, select them on the map, and download the selected suburbs and postcodes as a csv file.
+This can be useful if you want to find a list of suburbs and postcodes that you may need to explore when looking for a new place to live or do business.

 ## Data sources

 - Australian Statistical Geography Standard (ASGS) Edition 3